-New generation – portfolio management solutions
+New generation – portfolio control system solutions

-To help you evaluate various solutions to replace your manual-based processes for reviewing asset allocations and portfolio composition, here are some key functionalities the solution should support.
+To help you evaluate various solutions to replace your manual-based processes for reviewing asset allocations and portfolio composition, here are some key functionalities the control solution should support.

 Flexible categorisation: of each investment security to fit into the firm’s investment thesis or philosophy.
 A classic example is the categorisation of iShares S&P 500 ETF on the ASX (code IVV).
 Some may mark it as “Australian equities” as it is on the ASX, but in reality, it is an international equities security.

 On-platform or off-platform assets: with the growth of off-platform assets the solution should cater seamlessly for both.